ballerina-attic/module-microsoftgraph/src/microsoft.sheets1/Module.md

-This module allows users to connect to Microsoft OneDrive and provides information on the files, which have been stored on OneDrive.
+This module allows users to connect to a Microsoft Office 365 Workbook located on Microsoft OneDrive.

 # Module Overview
-This module contains operations for accessing the items stored in OneDrive.
+This module contains operations to perform CRUD (Create, Read, Update, and Delete) operations on [Excel workbooks](https://docs.microsoft.com/en-us/graph/api/resources/excel?view=graph-rest-1.0) stored in Microsoft OneDrive.

 ## Supported Operations
-- Get an item from the root directory
+- Open a workbook
+- Create a worksheet
+- Open a worksheet
+- Remove a worksheet
+- Create a table
+- Rename a table
-- Get an item from a non-root directory
+- Set a table header
+- Insert data into a table

 ## Compatibility
 |                     |    Version     |